ltamshen/soapUITools/README.txt

 Remember to open a powershell session and Set-ExecutionPolicy RemoteSigned before running.

-FindResourcesUpdated.jar - creates a report containing each test case and lists the REST endpoints it calls
+FindResourcesRefactored.jar - creates a report containing each test case and lists the REST endpoints it calls
 __________________________

 Same assumptions as above.